jhucsf/fall2022/assign/assign04.md

 this will be very sensitive to system load, you should run each experiment multiple times, and eliminate any clear outliers before including a result in your report.
-You should also do you best to run your experiment when the host system is at low load (you can find the current load by using the `uptime` command).You will need to tweak the amount of data you test against until you are able to distinguish results between different threshold values on the same data size.
+You should also do you best to run your experiment when the host system is at low load (you can find the current load by using the `top` command).
+You will need to tweak the amount of data you test against until you are able to distinguish results between different threshold values on the same data size.